-- 2.7.1.3 Medical fitness - 2.7.1.3.1 Applicants who hold a private pilot licence shall have established their hearing acuity on the basis of compliance with the hearing requirements, and the physical and mental, and visual requirements, for the issue of a Class 1 Medical Assessment. - 2.7.2 Privileges of the holder of the rating and the conditions to be observed in exercising such privileges - 2.7.2.1 Subject to compliance with the requirements specified in 1.2.5, 1.2.6 and 2.1, the privileges of the holder of an instrument rating with a specific aircraft category shall be to pilot that category of aircraft under IFR or at night in weather conditions less than the minimum prescribed for VFR flight. - 2.7.2.2 Before exercising the privileges on multi-engined aircraft, the holder of the rating shall have complied with the requirements of 2.7.1.2.1.1.
+- 2.7.1.3.1 Applicants who hold a private pilot licence shall have established their hearing acuity on the basis of compliance with the hearing requirements for the issue of a Class 1 Medical Assessment. - 2.7.2 Privileges of the holder of the rating and the conditions to be observed in exercising such privileges - 2.7.2.1 Subject to compliance with the requirements specified in 1.2.5, 1.2.6 and 2.1, the privileges of the holder of an instrument rating with a specific aircraft category shall be to pilot that category of aircraft under IFR or at night in weather conditions less than the minimum prescribed for VFR flight.

+2.7.2.2 Before exercising the privileges on multi-engined aircraft, the holder of the rating shall have complied with the requirements of 2.7.1.2.1.1.